How to Read Sheet Music on the Treble Clef

 Key Signatures, Accidentals, Sharps, Flats

 Sharps and flats modify the pitch of a note, either raising (sharp ‘#’) or lowering (flat ‘b’) it by a half step, and occur in music as key signatures or accidentals .
 Key signatures are transformative and change the overall key throughout a piece of music until notated otherwise.
 Accidentals, such as sharps, flats, and naturals, provide temporary alterations to the pitch of a note within a measure.
 These symbols appear within the body of the musical score and override the key signature for the duration of the measure.
-Read more about key signatures and accidentals here (coming soon!).
+Read more about key signatures and accidentals here in our article explaining them in detail.

 Putting It All Together: Exercises and Practice